 Clean Hood Surface

 - Let’s start by giving your MINI’s hood a thorough cleaning in preparation for the decals.
 A clay bar treatment would be perfect at this time, but we understand this process is not for everyone.
 Once the surface is dry, wipe down the area again with a lint-free, soft cloth making sure there are no swirls or debris left behind.
+Any imperfections left on the surface will likely be seen once the decals are applied.

 - Take your utility spray bottle, fill it with water and add a couple small drops of dish soap.
 Shake it up and set it aside.